langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   cd "$PRIV1"
   unzip -q "$FULL1"
   # The following sed command means that each '>' is taken in the first substitution and each `>` in the second
-  # substitution, and replaces both plus itself with a newline.
+  # substitution, and replaces both plus itself with a new line.
 This is applied to an XML file and get the contents on
   # lines by itself.
 This means the 'diff' command doesn't show any XML tags, just content text.
   sed -e 's/>/>\
   /g' -e 's/</\